pallets/flask/docs/api.rst

 Useful Internals
 ----------------

-.. autoclass:: flask.ctx.RequestContext
-   :members:

-.. data:: flask.globals.request_ctx

-    The current :class:`~flask.ctx.RequestContext`.
-If a request context is not active, accessing attributes on this proxy will raise a ``RuntimeError``.

-    This is an internal object that is essential to how Flask handles requests.
-Accessing this should not be needed in most cases.
-Most likely you want :data:`request` and :data:`session` instead.

 .. autoclass:: flask.ctx.AppContext
    :members:

 .. data:: flask.globals.app_ctx

-    The current :class:`~flask.ctx.AppContext`.
-If an app context is not active, accessing attributes on this proxy will raise a ``RuntimeError``.
+    A proxy to the active :class:`.AppContext`.

     This is an internal object that is essential to how Flask handles requests.
     Accessing this should not be needed in most cases.
-Most likely you want :data:`current_app` and :data:`g` instead.
+Most likely you want :data:`.current_app`, :data:`.g`, :data:`.request`, and :data:`.session` instead.

+    This is only available when a :doc:`request context </appcontext>` is active.

+    This is a proxy.
+See :ref:`context-visibility` for more information.

+.. class:: flask.ctx.RequestContext

+    .. deprecated:: 3.2
+        Merged with :class:`AppContext`.
+This alias will be removed in Flask 4.0.

+.. data:: flask.globals.request_ctx

+    .. deprecated:: 3.2
+        Merged with :data:`.app_ctx`.
+This alias will be removed in Flask 4.0.

 .. autoclass:: flask.blueprints.BlueprintSetupState
    :members: